This page provides figures for ‘accruals’ or the number of people ‘recruited’ to cancer trials in Ireland.

 Accruals classified by disease area:

-The figures below display patient recruitments in terms of the disease area they were recruited to for the first six months of 2021 vs. 2020.
+The figures below display patient recruitments in terms of the disease area they were recruited to for the full year of 2021 vs. 2020.

 WARNING: Many complex factors contribute to the rise and fall of patients recruitment, including trial availability, trial closure, patient population and so forth.
 Readers should not simply interpret this data as a measure of performance.